tangollama/cis411_lab0/labreports/LAB_INSTRUCTIONS.md

 5. As you make additional changes to the lab report, commit and push at least one more change to the branch.
 6. **Add the output of your git commit log** for your feature branch to your lab report ```git log  --oneline```.

-# Step 4: Create a Continuous Integration configuration
+# Step 4: Setup a Continuous Integration configuration
 1. [Signup for CircleCI](https://circleci.com/signup/) with your GitHub account.
 2. Login to CircleCI and add your project to your account (ex. https://circleci.com/add-projects/gh/[YOUR GITHUB HANDLE]) by clicking _Add Project_.
 3. Follow the setup instructions, including creating the .circleci directory and adding the default config.yml file.